 Across professions and career paths, a high CQ is critical to success.
 Cultural intelligence enhances a person’s ability to lead, strengthens company culture, and creates strong relationships across cultural borders.

-A recent study conducted by the Cultural Intelligence Center in East Lansing found that people with high CQs are consistently more personally and professionally effective.
+A recent study conducted by the Cultural Intelligence Center found that people with high CQs are consistently more personally and professionally effective.
 Businesses that invest in cultural competency enjoy higher employee retention and increased revenue.
 That’s because a high CQ allows a company or a leader to accomplish their goals no matter the cultural circumstances.

-A business that prioritizes CQ can more easily expand into new markets, recruit top talent from around the world, and create a welcoming environment for employees from all walks of life.
+A business that prioritizes CQ can more easily expand into new markets, foster creativity and innovation, recruit top talent from around the world, and create a welcoming environment for employees from all walks of life.
 Likewise, job seekers who can demonstrate a high CQ are more likely to get hired, promoted, and become a leader in their field.

 After establishing where you need to grow, seek out new learning opportunities.
 Talk with your school or HR department about their existing programs and find out if they offer a CQ certification or course.
 If not, many businesses will be willing to invest in your professional development and help you find an outside coach or conference to attend.

 Beyond formal training, there are many practical ways to foster your cultural intelligence every day.
 There are a number of books on cultural competency that explore the topic and help you build strategies to take you from awareness to action.

 Another foolproof way to build your CQ?
 Get out there and explore.
+Learn how to say the basic greetings in as many languages as possible (how about 70+?)
 Talk to people outside of your common circles, join new clubs, and visit cultural events in your area.
 Your comfort zone will expand in no time.
 Ready to start boosting your CQ score today?
 Choose from Mango’s 70+ world language and culture courses today and get started.